EricssonResearch/coap-pubsub-profile/draft-palombini-ace-coap-pubsub-profile.md

 {: #fig-cose-ex title="Example of COSE Object sent in the payload of a PUBLISH operation"}
 {: artwork-align="center"}

-The encryption and decryption operations are described in sections 5.3 and 5.4 of {{I-D.ietf-cose-msg}}.
+The encryption and decryption operations are described in sections 5.3 and 5.4 of {{RFC8152}}.

 # Security Considerations